tiesptg/bones/persist/README.md

 # Bare Bones Persist Library

 This library is an object relational mapping library.
 It supports a full set of features comparable to Hibernate (https://hibernate.org/orm/), but has a different design goal.
-The Persist Library of Bare Bones Suite gives the programmer more control over the SQL it uses to store of read data.
+The Persist Library of Bare Bones Suite gives the programmer more control over the SQL it uses to store or read data.
 In almost all instances each call into the library will use at most one SQL statement.
 There are no implicit selects or inserts/updates of related objects.
 A database query will always be one select statement.

 The second design goal is to promote proven strategies to handle database logic.
 It fully supports generated surrogate keys and object versioning for the optimistic locking strategy.
 Both are always a good method, but they are not obligated.
 The library will work without versions and functional primary keys.
 It also supports primary keys of more then one field.